pulibrary/oclcscriptshifter/README.md

 # ScriptShifter Macro for OCLC Connexion Client

 This OCLC Connexion macro uses the Library of Congress [ScriptShifter](https://bibframe.org/scriptshifter) service to convert between scripts and create parallel fields in WorldCat bibliographic records.
-The installer can be downloaded here:
+(A full list of supported languages can be found [here](https://github.com/lcnetdev/scriptshifter/blob/main/doc/supported_scripts.md).
+The installer can be downloaded from the folliwing link:

 <a href="https://github.com/pulibrary/oclcscriptshifter/releases/latest/download/InstallOCLCScriptShifter.exe">InstallOCLCScriptShifter.exe</a>